programming-for-bio/6-scientific-python/Code-Review/jessicahoch-codereview-6.md

 **What changes did you make upon seeing a completed version?**

-Most of my old code had to be changed.
+Most of my arguments from old code had to be changed.
 For example:

 """
 def mutate(base):